d3zd3z/threatutil/sensor.md

 	source, and adjust parameters, such as how much entropy needs to be stirred into a pool to ensure an adequate initial state.

+## Policy

+Below is the policy for this model.

+### POLICY-1: Normal boot

+Upon power up, the system should boot code programmed into internal device flash.
+This code should execute the **application**.

+### POLICY-2: Sensor processing

+This **application** should collect sensor data and report it to the correct host.

+### POLICY-3: Over the air upgrades

+The **application** should also accept upgrades from a valid upgrade host and see to running this new version of the code.

+### POLICY-4: Valid upgrades

+Only upgrades approved by an approved party should be allowed to be installed into the system.

+### POLICY-5: Spoofing

+The data collection host should be able to determine that a given sensor device is valid, and only accept data from valid sensors.

+### POLICY-6: Availability

+When sensor data is available, it should be sent to the data collection host in a timely manner.

 ## Threat enumeration

 Below is an enumeration of the threats.
 Note that this section is